 Finding: Complies with Condition.
-The proposed development incorporates the Design Guidelines for New Construction, increasing the relationship of the subject site and the surrounding neighborhood, reinforcing the context of the Mcloughlin Neighborhood.
-Furthermore, the development of the Public Works Operations site will allow a reliable location for Public Works to serve historic districts into the future.
+The proposed development incorporates the Design Guidelines for New Construction, increasing the relationship of the subject site and the surrounding neighborhood, reinforcing the context of the McLoughlin Conservation District.
+There is no evidence that the proposed design of this development will have a negative economic effect on the historic value of the district.
+Furthermore, the development of the Public Works Operations site will allow a reliable location for Public Works to serve the historic districts into the future.
 No structures onsite are currently designed on the National Register or locally identified as individually designated structures.
 The applicant has proposed to retain some of the structures onsite.
 Please refer to the demolition analysis within this report for further discussion.
-Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.
+HRB has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.